Skycry805/ChatTool/README.md

     base_url = "https://your-server.com:5000"
 ```

-Run the test
+Run coverage
 ```
-python3 backend/unittest.py
+python3 ./backend/unitttest.py
 ```

+Keep in mind, the backend/apy.py will not be fully covert in unittests, because the routes are called by a HTTP-Request!

+### Run with coverage WebUI
-Run the coverage compose file for the coverage WebUI:
+Run the coverage compose file for the coverage web ui:

 ```
 docker-compose --file ./docker-compose.coverage.yml up -d